Coherent confluence modulo relations and double groupoids: Globular coherence from double coherence

 \section{Globular coherence from double coherence}

-In this section we explain how to deduce a globular coherent presentation for an $n$-category from a double coherent presentation generated by a polygraph modulo.
-We apply this construction in the situation of commutative monoids in Subsection~\ref{SS:CommutativeMonoids} and to pivotal monoidal categories in Subsection~\ref{SS:ExampleDiagrammatic}.
+In this section, we construct a globular coherent presentation for an $n$-category from a double coherent presentation generated by a polygraph modulo.
+We apply this construction in the situation of commutative monoids, pivotal monoidal categories, and groups.